pmajka/poSSum/README.md

 Convert 3D and ItkSnap tool
 ---------------------------

-Convert 3D (crucial) and ItkSnap (not crucial but extremely useful).
+Convert 3D (necessary) and ItkSnap (not crucial but extremely useful).
-Visit the http://www.itksnap.org/ in order to get both, the Convert 3D as well as the ItkSnap.
+Visit the `http://www.itksnap.org/` in order to get both, the Convert 3D as well as the ItkSnap.